juniorsundarCasual/TGT/vault/volume-3.chapter-188.md

 The eyes of his two students darted his way in disbelief.
 His disciple was also thoroughly floored by Guy's sudden announcement.

 "Master?
-I'm not sure I understand..."
+I'm not sure that I understand..."

-"We've been neglecting a key functionality of magic during out lessons.
+"We've been neglecting a key functionality of magic during our lessons.
 After our trip to the Cloudstrider Sect, it became clear to me that our approach was incorrect.
 Danger lurks behind every corner, we must be prepared to contend against such threats that target our lives and that of our loved ones.
 Although you succeeded this time, we also established that it was in large part due to your opponent's complacency.
 If there is one thing I know for a fact, is that there will never be second chances in life-"

 'Lies!'
 Guy thought to himself.
 He was here right now in his second chance.
 'But they don't know that.
-And maybe my second chance was also a first time.
+And maybe my second chance was also the first time.
 What guarantee is there that I or any of my students will get a second iteration?'

-"Anyways, self-defence is a must have skill for everyone.
+"Anyways, self-defence is a must-have skill for everyone.
 We will add combat to our usual physical training regiment."

 "I understand, Master," Markus affirmed.